 Names: The genus Plantago, is derived from the Latin planta, meaning 'sole' or 'flat' as in the leaves of this species.
 It is sometimes interpreted as 'footprint' and may be a reference to the plant showing up where ever man has set his foot.
 The species name major, means 'large or greater' as compared to another species that is smaller.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 As to the other common names, they are explained in the various notes and quotes at the bottom of the page.

 Comparisons: A similar plant is the Black-seed Plantain, P. rugelii, where the seeds are black and the leaf stalks frequently reddish (see photo below).

 Above: 1st photo - The inflorescence is a densely packed raceme of small 4-parted flowers on an aerial scape, maturing from the bottom to the top.
 Note how the anthers have turned dark following pollen maturity on the lower older flowers.
 2nd photo - Plant leaves are all basal with the flowering scape rising from the root.

 Below: 1st photo - Flowers are quite small and appressed to the central stem.
 The anthers and style are exserted, the fleshy style is visible but it will wither away before the anthers mature, preventing self-pollination.
 2nd photo - Typical basal rosette of leaves on long grooved stalks.

 Below: 1st photo - Main leaves have 3 main veins and several several lateral with forking between them.
 2nd photo - In the Black-seed Plantain, P. rugelii the basal part of the leaf stalk has reddish coloration.
-3rd photo - Seed capsule maturing on the stem.
+3rd photo - Seed capsules maturing on the stem.
 Each ovoid capsule has 2 chambers and 5 to 35 brown seeds that disperse by the wind when the capsule splits.

 Below: Open seed capsules and the dark brown seed.
 The capsules are about 5 mm long and the seeds up to 1.0 mm.
 Note how the top (lid) separates from the capsule - "lidded like little snuff boxes" as Eloise Butler wrote.